 The first monograph about the artist in English, this book explores life and work of Luisa Roldán, a woman artist who rose to prominence as a sculptor for the Spanish court.
 Despite her fame in the seventeenth century—and despite that her work continues to grace churches and convents throughout Spain—in much of the world, her name and her story have been all but forgotten.
 In Luisa Roldán, Catherine Hall-van den Elsen presents a comprehensive overview of Roldán’s life as a female sculptor in early modern Spain.
 The book also includes descriptions and illustrations of the variety of work she produced, including over life-sized works in wood and small terracotta groups.
 The book is now in production, and is expected to be published in Fall 2021.

 This volume’s author, Catherine Hall-van den Elsen, taught at RMIT University (Australia) as a Senior Lecturer.
 She is today’s leading authority on Luisa Roldán.
+The book is available for pre-order outside North America through Lund Humphries.
+From September 2021, it will be available within North America from Getty Publications.

 Rachel Ruysch, by Marianne Berardi